 Lots of time and effort went into constructing the United States Constitution that would stand as the standard for American justice and liberty for hopefully the rest of time, but there was one minor issue.

-Would enough states agree to abide by this Constitution and agree to make it the supreme law of the land?
+Would enough states agree to abide by this Constitution and decide to make it the supreme law of the land?

-Article 7 was created to make it so that only nine out of the original thirteen states’ adherence to the Constitution was necessary to make the document valid in the entire United States of America.
+Article 7 was created to make it so that only nine out of the original thirteen states’ ratification of the Constitution was necessary to make the document valid in the entire United States of America.